netheril96/securefs/README.md

 Because securefs heavily uses C++11 features, a relatively new compiler and std lib is required.
 It has been tested with g++ 4.8 and clang++ 3.6.

-Run `make` to build the program.
+Run `make securefs` to build the program.
 There is only a single executable `securefs` that will be produced.
 You can copy or symlink it anywhere.

 ## Basic usage